infrahouse/infrahouse-toolkit/docs/installation.rst

 ============

 The InfraHouse Toolkit runs on MacOS or Linux operating systems.
-It can be installed as a Python package from the public PyPI, with Homebrew on MacOS, or as a .deb package on Ubuntu jammy.
+It can be installed as a Python package from the public PyPI, with Homebrew on MacOS, or as a .deb package on Ubuntu.

 Python Package (Linux, MacOS)
 -----------------------------